Batara Immigration Law header image

 He was clueless about the requirements for family unity waivers.

-Some clients hear stories from others, like an uncle, who have the same amount of kids and work in similar jobs.
+Some clients hear about others, like an uncle, who have the same amount of kids and work in similar jobs.
 They think because their uncle won, they will win.
 They believe their situation is the same.

 No two I-601 waiver cases are ever exactly alike.